Notable People

 That is why he matters.

 The number of books is secondary.
-The real story is that Raphael insisted certain Jewish and queer experiences belonged inside ordinary literary speech rather than on the edges of it.
+The central story is that Raphael insisted certain Jewish and queer experiences belonged inside ordinary literary speech rather than on the edges of it.

 He made second-generation Jewish writing feel less coded